-Rep. Patrick McHenry is the leader of the House, at least for now
+Rep. Patrick McHenry of North Carolina is the leader of the House, at least for now

 He advanced to a runoff, where he defeated a popular local sheriff by just 85 votes out of 30,000 cast to win the party nomination.
 Aides credited McHenry’s grassroots campaigning — Stewart said they knocked on 60,000 doors — for defeating rivals who were nearly twice his age and outspent him heavily.

-After defeating the Democratic nominee in 2004, McHenry entered Congress as a hard-line conservative willing to speak against leadership.
+After defeating the Democratic nominee in 2004, McHenry entered Congress as a hardline conservative willing to speak against leadership.
 He broke against GOP leaders by upholding a campaign promise to vote against the Central American Free Trade Agreement.

 But over time McHenry rose up the GOP leadership ladder, becoming the Republicans’ chief deputy whip in 2015, and a key part of McCarthy’s team.
 This year he’s been the House Financial Services Committee chairman.